 He is an incorrigible, unrepentant and incurable TRAVELOHOLIC!
 He simply loves travelling – it stimulates and invigorates him and even though he has travelled extensively, every time he goes somewhere it’s as fresh and new as if it was the first time.

-Kevin has worked for the Calder & Lawson group for the past 7 years as the Chief Financial Officer and has also been facilitating and leading large groups.
-At last count he has been to more than 80 countries and has spent a month and a half travelling extensively through Borneo including many of the stops on our itinerary.
+Kevin has worked for the Calder & Lawson group for the past 7 years as the Chief Financial Officer and has also facilitated and lead large groups.
+At last count he has been to more than 80 countries.

 Kevin caught the travel bug while a student at the University of Waikato and for the past twenty-five years has managed to incorporate his spirit of adventure and love of the new and different into a career that has enabled him to live and work in the UK, United States, Micronesia and now back in New Zealand.

-His goal is to make your journey run smoothly, working with our local guides to ensure your enjoyment and safety and getting the most out of what is sure to be an unforgettable trip to a special part of the world.
+His goal is to make your journey run smoothly, working with local guides to ensure your enjoyment and safety and getting the most out of what is sure to be an unforgettable trip to a special part of the world for you.

 Ever since Jenny could read an atlas she has been fascinated by continents and countries and where they are in the world.
 In her younger days she travelled, on a shoestring budget, and worked in different parts of the world.
 She continues to enjoy adventure travel and the outdoors.
 She has biked many of New Zealand’s well known bike trails and some of the not so popular trails.
 Her first introduction to spending many days on a bike was quite a few years ago when she was given, as a present, eight days biking in France’s Loire Valley.